CalvinWalzel/ruby-companies/src/_companies/europe/turkiye/istanbul/shft/index.md

 created_at: 2023-03-28 10:38:16
 ---

 SHFT is a startup for the fast-growing tech companies.
-We take the development load off your shoulders with scalable and dedicated in-house developers.
-Think of us as your strategic product partner that codes.
-We welcome the enthusiastic startups and target-driven scale-ups; assist them with a thorough design, accompanied by a detailed MVP scope, followed by an impeccable development, and finally a confident product launch.
-We essentially cover your whole product building phase.
+They position themselves as a strategic product partner providing coding services.
+It particularly welcomes enthusiastic startups and target-driven scale-ups.
+Assisting clients with thorough design, accompanied by a detailed MVP scope, followed by impeccable development, and ultimately a confident product launch.
+SHFT's services essentially cover the entire product building phase.